moikot/gluino/README.md

 ```

 ### Status
-Status class is used for propagating an operation result and contains a status code, message and an optional nested status.
+Status class is used for propagating an operation result and contains a status code, a message and an optional nested status.
 In order to return the result of an operation with some payload you can construct a tuple.

 ```cpp
 std::tuple<Core::Status, std::unique_ptr<Color>>